Kristiansand Region

 Kristiansand Region (Kristiansandregionen) is a statistical metropolitan region in Agder county in southern Norway.
 It is centered on the city of Kristiansand.
 The region consist of six municipalities in the centre of Southern Norway.
-Vennesla, Iveland, and Birkenes are inland municipalities while Kristiansand, Lindesnes, and Lillesand are coastal municipalities.
-Kristiansand is the largest municipality in population in the region.
+Vennesla Municipality, Iveland Municipality, and Birkenes Municipality are inland municipalities while Kristiansand Municipality, Lindesnes Municipality, and Lillesand Municipality are coastal municipalities.
+Kristiansand Municipality is the largest municipality in population in the region.

 Municipalities

 The following municipalities are part of this region: